 - The heat large pan on high and add your butter or avocado oil and chicken.
 Cook until the chicken is brown and add your Pete's hot sauce (or whatever you prefer), salt, garlic powder, coconut palm sugar and paprika.

 - Then add the chopped cabbage and apple cider vinegar and stir well.
 Or just cook the cabbage with 2 tbsp of butter if using a rotisserie chicken.

 - Turn the heat down to medium and allow to cook for about 10-15 minutes (stirring fairly often so the cabbage can be cooked in well) or until your chicken in no longer pink in the middle.

 - Turn the stove off and allow it to cool for a few minutes.

-- Then add your Sir Kensington's Chipotle Mayo and stir well.
+- Then add your Sir Kensington's Chipotle Mayo and 2 tbsp of avocado oil and stir well.